What Is an Autonomous Software Testing Tool?

 Cons

-• Learning curve to fully leverage AI/NLP-driven capabilities
+• Learning curve to fully leverage AI features

 Who They're For

-• Teams with business analysts or non-technical QA contributors
+• Teams with non-technical QA members or business analysts

 Why We Love Them